auto-silent/app/README.md

 ## How it works

-Auto Silent checks your location every 15 seconds and checks against the phone's cache to see if you're in a masjid.
+Auto Silent checks your location every 15 seconds and checks against the phone's cache to see if you're in a mosque.
 The cache is updated every 24 hours from the database.
 Auto Silent uses this database: [Auto Silent Database](https://github.com/auto-silent/database)

 Google Play is a trademark of Google LLC.